danielloeh/regressor/README.md

 - optional : apt-get install phantomjs
 - optional : apt-get install imagemagick
 - ./regression_test.sh
+- Best used in your build pipeline after deploying to a certain environment

 Open Features:
-- Activly confirm a failed screenshot
+- Activly set a new reference screenshot